 The Precepts of Skillful Action are the heart of what it means to practice Zen off the cushion--and their study is an endlessly rich, ever-unfolding practice.

-The next cycle of the Precepts Discussion Group will meet weekly on Mondays via Zoom from 6 to 6:45pm from October 6 through December 20th 2021.
-Discussions led by Julie Seido Nelson, Dharma Holder.
+The current cycle of the Precepts Discussion Group is meeting weekly on Mondays via Zoom from 6 to 6:45pm from October 4 through December 20th 2021.
+Discussions are led by Julie Seido Nelson, Dharma Holder.
 See this information document for the zoom link, reading assignments, and schedule.
 Please obtain and begin reading Waking Up to What You Do by Diane Eshin Rizzetto if you intend to participate.
 For more information, contact [email protected].

 This study is open to all, whether you are just curious or intending to participate in Jukai (the formal ceremony of receiving the Precepts) or perhaps feeling the need to revisit these descriptions of an awakened life as a source of inspiration and solace.
 It is always an honor to share Precepts study together.